bufbuild/bufstream-demo/README.md

 If you don't have Go installed, you can still run this demonstration via a Docker Compose project.

 1. Use `make docker-compose-run` to start the Compose project.
 The producer immediately begins producing sample e-commerce shopping cart messages.
 About 1% of the messages are semantically invalid and cause the consumer to log errors.
-2. Run `make docker-compose-use-reject-mode`.
-Invalid messages are now rejected: Bufstream and the producer log errors, but the consumer stops receiving any invalid messages.
+2. Open a second terminal and run `make docker-compose-use-reject-mode`.
+Back in the first terminal, invalid messages are now rejected: the producer logs errors and the consumer stops receiving any invalid messages.
-3. Run `make docker-compose-use-dlq-mode`.
+3. In the second terminal, run `make docker-compose-use-dlq-mode`.
 The producer stops receiving errors, and the DLQ consumer begins logging invalid messages sent to the `orders.dlq` topic.
 4. Stop the Compose project and use `make docker-compose-clean` before continuing to Iceberg.

 ### Iceberg integration